 The colorful and multi-textured sandstone cliffs and outcrops that bound the Piedra Lumbre Valley are renowned for their paleontological beds dating back 220 million years to the Triassic era.
 The New Mexico state fossil, Coelophysis, a small raptor-like dinosaur, was first found at Ghost Ranch and is on display at its museum.

-The Piedra Lumbre Valley with its verdant grass lands, mesa and mountain fed streams, and rich and rugged physiographic and ecological settings have sustained 10,000 years of human presence.
+The Piedra Lumbre Valley with its verdant grasslands, mesa, and mountain-fed streams and rich and rugged physiographic and ecological settings, has sustained 10,000 years of human presence.
 Early Paleoindian hunters followed waning herds of Pleistocene megafauna, bison and mammoth.
-For 7,000 years, a dryer and more temperate climate expanded wood lands and grass lands where Archaic hunter-gatherer family bands lived in seasonal camps on low, shelter rises above the Rio Chama and its tributaries.
+For 7,000 years, a dryer and more temperate climate expanded woodlands and grasslands where Archaic hunter-gatherer family bands lived in seasonal camps on low, shelter rises above the Rio Chama and its tributaries.
 Ancestral Puebloan farmers moved into their former hunting territories and travel routes in the early 1100s establishing small puddled adobe hamlets.
 By the 1300s, small villages grew into large villages, exemplified by Tsiping, an 800-1200 masonry room village sited high above the historic village of Cañones.
-It overlooked the Piedra Lumbre valley to the north, while marking the northern entrance to the emerging Tewa world.
+It overlooked the Piedra Lumbre valley to the north while marking the northern entrance to the emerging Tewa world.
 Settlement retraction in the middle 1400s concentrated populations in the ancestral Tewa villages to the south, leaving the Piedra Lumbre Valley open to the movement of ancestral bands of Ute, Navajo, and Apache tribes into the area.
 Mobile bands camped in sheltered settings along the Rio Chama and its territories into the middle-nineteenth century.